chrisakroyd/QANet/README.md

 ## Differences to Original Paper
   * In the original paper, each word is padded or truncated to 16 characters in length before embedding, this implementation pads or truncates to the max character length within the batch.
-  * The original paper doesn't specify how they handled using pre-trained embeddings with trainable unknown tokens (<UNK>), this implementation adopts a original approach which I will be detailing in a blog post at a later date.
+  * The original paper doesn't specify how they handled using pre-trained embeddings with trainable unknown tokens (<UNK>), this implementation adopts a original approach.
   * A linear learning rate warmup rate is used versus the inverse exponential used in the paper.
-  * The original papers approach to backtranslation was to train two Seq2Seq models for each language.
-In the interests of ease of use and my wallet, we use the Azue translate API as it has a generous free tier of 2 million characters and support for a wide range of languages.
+  * Position encoding takes place at the start of each stack vs the start of each block as in the original paper.
+  * Weights are initialized with a truncated normal initializer with a standard deviation of 0.02.
+  * Currently supports both fixed and fine-tunable [ELMo embeddings](https://allennlp.org/elmo).

 ## TODO's
 #### Preprocessing